paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-075-adverse-actions.md

 #### Prior Provisions
 A prior section 7501, Pub.
 L. 89–554, Sept.
 6, 1966, 80 Stat.
 527, related to removal or suspension without pay of an individual in the competitive service and procedures applicable to such removal or suspension, prior to repeal by Pub.
 L. 95–454, § 204(a).

+#### Amendments
+2015—Par.
+(1).
+Pub.
+L. 114–92 substituted “or, except as provided in [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim), who” for “or who”.

 #### Effective Date
-Subchapter effective 90 days after Oct.
+Section effective 90 days after Oct.
 13, 1978, see section 907 of Pub.
 L. 95–454, set out as an Effective Date of 1978 Amendment note under [section 1101 of this title](./chapter-011-office-of-personnel-management.md#section-1101).

 #### Short Title of 1990 Amendment
 Pub.
 L. 101–376, § 1, Aug.
 17, 1990, 104 Stat.
 461, provided that: “This Act [amending sections 4303, 7511, and 7701 of this title and enacting provisions set out as notes under [section 4303 of this title](./chapter-043-performance-appraisal.md#section-4303)] may be cited as the ‘Civil Service Due Process Amendments’.”